yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/containment-operators.md

 headerTitle: "@> and <@ (containment operators)"
 linkTitle: "@> and <@ (containment)"
 summary: Containment (@> & <@)
-description: Use the JSON containment operators (@> and <@) to test whether one jsonb value contains another jsonb value.
+description:  Test whether one jsonb value contains another jsonb value using the JSON containment operators (@> and <@).
 menu:
   latest:
     identifier: containment-operators